What are thyroid nodules?

 - Observation.
-If your thyroid nodule is not cancerous, your doctor may choose to check it every 6 to 12 months for changes in size.
+Your doctor may choose to check your thyroid nodule every 6 to 12 months for changes in size.
 Many noncancerous thyroid nodules stay the same size or shrink without treatment.

-- Your nodule is noncancerous but is making too much thyroid hormone, causing hyperthyroidism.
+- Your nodule is making too much thyroid hormone, causing hyperthyroidism.
 If you have hyperthyroidism because of your nodule and you are pregnant, it is not a good idea to have radioactive iodine treatment.
 Your doctor may recommend surgery instead of radioactive iodine.

 - You have several nodules (multinodular goiter) and surgery is not a good idea because of other health problems you have.
 Radioactive iodine can shrink nodules that cause problems with breathing or swallowing, but your nodules may come back after treatment.